worseTyler/MarkdownBlogs/2021/04/employee-spotlight-meg-woodford/index.md

 Meg's first exposure to programming came through building custom computers with her dad and learning how to swap out parts to create master machines.

-"My dad is a pilot, but he hobbied in computers on the side and would build computers pretty often," Meg said.
+"My dad is a pilot, but he had hobbies in computers on the side and would build computers pretty often," Meg said.
 "So, from a young age, I would always be assisting and building computers with him."

 Working with her dad acted as the springboard for Meg's programming work, creating a curiosity for coding that led her to write plugins for the popular video game Minecraft and work as a freelance web designer using WordPress and HTML.